iandenegri/django_small_blog/README.md

 * Adding a script that will populate the data base with users and posts.
 ## 05/20/2019
 * You can now add a user from their post by clicking on the title of a post to see the post details and clicking on the add user button beneath their name.
+## 05/22/2019
+* Added a search bar that can search for posts that contain the query string and that searches for users whose usernames start with the query string.
+I did no testing on this beyond seeing if it worked on my tests but it seems to consistently work.
+I should probably add something for when the result total is 0.

 # Project Installation
 1. Pull project down from GitHub.